risk-first/website/docs/thinking/Development-Process.md

 At this point, let's review the visual grammar of the diagram above.
 Here, we're showing how the balance of risks will change if the developer [Takes Action](/thinking/Glossary#taking-action) and writes some code.
 On the left, we have the current state of the world, on the right is the anticipated state _after_ taking the action.

 The round-cornered rectangles represent our [Internal Model](/thinking/Glossary#internal-model), and these contain our view of [Risk](/thinking/Glossary#risk), whether the risks we face right now, or the [Attendant Risks](/thinking/Glossary#attendant-risk) expected after taking the action.
 We're not at the stage where taking this actions is _completing_ the goal.
-In fact, arguably, we're facing _worse_ risks after taking action than before, since we now have _development difficulties_ to contend with!
+In fact, arguably, we're facing _worse_ risks after taking action than before, since we now have _development difficulties_ to contend with... but at least we have uncovered these risks that were previously hidden.

-But at least, taking the action of "coding and unit testing" is expected to mitigate the risk of "Duplicating Functionality".

 Beneath the internal models we are also showing real-world tangible artifacts.
 That is, the physical change we would expect to see as a result of taking action.
 In the diagram above, the action will result in "New Code" being added to the project, needed for the next steps of the development process.